How to study Art and Culture for UPSC?

 - Regional music (folk)

 Carnatic and Hindustani are two classical music styles in India.
-Read more about the difference between the two by clicking on the link below:
+There are some differences and some similarities between these two styles.

 You must also read about musical instruments in India.
 There are four basic kinds of instruments.
 They are:-